How To Get Rid Of Mites In Dogs – My Pinch Of Salt

 Dog Mites Prevention Tips

-You can easily get ahead of mite infestation and ward them off by taking everyday precautions that will help keep your pooch healthy and hygiene on maximum.
+You can easily get ahead of mite infestation and ward them off by taking everyday precautions that will help keep your pooch healthy and hygiene at maximum.

 When you are giving a bath to your dog, use all-natural pet shampoos.
 Always make sure that water won't come in contact with your dog's ears because excessive moisture can cause ear infections.
 Fresh water and high-quality food are crucial.
 The food must strengthen your dog's immune system, not the opposite.
 You can even opt to include some immune-boosting supplements.

-Wash your dog's toys, bedding, and towels on a regular basis.
+Always remember to wash your dog’s bedding and any toys, rugs, collars, or leashes they frequently use, as these can harbor mites.
 If your dog has a long coat, make sure you are getting it brushed and combed each week and trimmed when necessary.
 If you decided to sign your dog to daycare, make sure you are well informed about their sanitary standards.

 There is nothing nobler than adopting a stray or a shelter dog, and I am fully supportive of that.
 But before taking it to his new forever home (especially if you already have a dog or a cat), take a quick trip to your vet and check if there is any sign of mite infestation.